 In the next section, we will give the embedding of the component fields of five-dimensional supergravity into a 1-parameter family of 4D, $N=1$ superfields.
-The parameter is the 5$^\textrm{th}$ bosonic coordinate.
-From these superfields and their gauge transformations, we will construct field strengths and Bianchi identities.
-In section \ref{S:Action}, we will define a perturbation theory in the gravitino and give the action to the first non-trivial order in this expansion.
+The parameter is the 5$^\textrm{th}$ bosonic coordinate, so we are describing 5D, $N=1/2$ superspace as a fibration by 4D, $N=1$ superspaces over the fifth dimension.
+Starting from the superfields on this space and their gauge transformations, we construct their field strengths and the Bianchi identities they obey.
+In section \ref{S:Action}, we define a perturbation theory in the gravitino and give the action to the first non-trivial order in this expansion.
 The result to lowest order is the sum of a D-term integral representing the volume of our superspace and a mixed F- and D-term Chern-Simons action for the graviphoton.
 In section \ref{S:1DSpinorGeometry}, we explain the structure of our result by deriving it from ordinary on-shell, five-dimensional superspace.
 In section \ref{S:LinearizedAction}, we linearize our action to recover the previously known superspace action for linearized supergravity \cite{Linch:2002wg}.
-As a demonstration of our formalism, we construct the Lorentz-Chern-Simons term $\sim \int A\wedge R \wedge R$ in section \ref{S:R2}. {(The construction is in terms of linearized field strengths but is, at least in part, expected to hold beyond this order.)} We conclude in section \ref{S:End} with a summary of our findings and a discussion of implications for extensions and future work.
+In section \ref{S:R2} we apply the formalism to the gravitational Chern-Simons term $\sim \int A\wedge R \wedge R$ where $A$ is the graviphoton and $R$ is the curvature 2-form.
+In particular, we construct the minimal $N=1$ sector containing the 4D $R \wedge R$, which is non-trivial due to the competing requirements of chirality and gauge-invariance. {(The construction is in terms of linearized field strengths but is, at least in part, expected to hold beyond this order.)} We conclude in section \ref{S:End} with a summary of our findings and a discussion of implications for extensions and future work.